Yes, those wacky egg people had another wild idea...

 (LoLa is short for Locally Laid and the name of every chicken at the pasture-raised egg farm.)

-The Amundsens spent last couple summers amending the soil with LoLa’s nutrient-rich droppings and sea minerals (using products with amusing names like “Liquid Squid”) to create nutrient-dense, flavorful berries.
-The crew planted Boyne, Killarney and Nova varieties – all good eating fruits.
+The Amundsens spent (six? eight?) summers amending the soil with LoLa’s nutrient-rich droppings and sea minerals (using products with amusing names like “Liquid Squid”) to create these nutrient-dense, flavorful HONEYBERRIES.

 “Diversification is good for the land and smart business for a farm,” says co-owner Jason Amundsen.
 “And with Spectrum Berry Farm down the way selling strawberries, there’s been some nice collaboration there.
 They’ve been very supportive of our bringing other berries to the area.”